The-Marcy-Lab-School/problem-set-x-stacks-queues/README.md

 ### Short Response Questions
 1. What is a stack? (_Be sure to use the term **LIFO** in your response._)
+    A stack is an ordered collection of items where adding and removing an item both occur at the 'top'.
+Stacks follow the LIFO ideology, last in first out.

 2. What is a queue? (_Be sure to use the term **FIFO** in your response._)
+    A queue is an ordered collection of items where adding an item occurs at the 'rear' and are removing at the 'front'.
+Queues follow the FIFO ideology, first in first out.
 ### Coding Exercises
 Answer the following questions in `exercises.py`.
 Run unit test with the `pytest` command.
 Ensure all tests are passing before submitting this problem set.